flame/blis/docs/BLISObjectAPI.md

 The object API was given its name (a) because it abstracts the floating-point types of its operands (along with many other properties) within a `typedef struct {...}` data structure, and (b) to contrast it with the other native API in BLIS, the typed API, which is [documented here](BLISTypedAPI.md).
 (The third API supported by BLIS is the BLAS compatibility layer, which mimics conventional Fortran-77 BLAS.)

+In general, this document should be treated more as a reference than a place to learn how to use BLIS in your application.
+Thus, we highly encourage all readers to first study the [example code](BLISObjectAPI.md#example-code) provided within the BLIS source distribution.

 ## BLIS types

 The following tables list various types used throughout the BLIS object API.